-Once at Aiguille du Midi, you also have the option to ride the Panoramic Mont-Blanc to Pointe Helbronner, Italy which is a very unique journey.
+From the top terraces, you get jaw-dropping panoramic views of the Mont Blanc massif.
+You also have the option to ride the Panoramic Mont-Blanc to Pointe Helbronner, Italy which is a very unique journey.
 On this cable car ride, you drift past Mont Blanc and over a long field of glaciers, crossing the border into Italy.
-It’s one of the most spectacular cable car rides we have taken and we highly recommend it.
+It’s one of the most spectacular cable car rides we have taken, and we highly recommend it.

-In this guide, we cover how to visit Aiguille du Midi, what to expect on cable car rides, when to go, and whether or not the Panoramic Mont-Blanc is worth it (spoiler alert…it is!!).
+In this guide, we cover how to visit Aiguille du Midi: ticket prices, when to go, what to do at the summit, and whether the Panoramic Mont-Blanc is worth it (spoiler alert…it is!!).

 “Aiguille du Midi” translates to “Needle of the Midday.”
 It gets its name because when viewed from a church in Chamonix, the sun passes over the mountain peak at noon.